-Under the supervision of the Assistant Director/Principal, the special education teacher for Intermediate School District 917’s Customized Alternative Solutions for Education (CASE) program at Alliance Education Center will play a vital role in providing a consistent, safe environment conducive to learning by providing a broad range of teaching services or specific learning programming and assisting students in the development of skills, attitudes, and knowledge needed as a foundation for future learning in accordance with each student’s ability through the use of a variety of teaching and learning methods at various levels.
-In this role, one helps model and encourage respect, communication, and competency during student work tasks and during socialization.
+Under the supervision of the Director of Teaching and Learning, the english learner teacher for Intermediate School District 917 performs intermediate professional work developing and implementing effective instructional and lesson plans with students who are English learners within the school community, implementing student evaluation processes,and collaborating with parents and staff to meet the needs of students.
 Professionalism, empathy, and a non-judgmental approach are essential when working with students receiving special education services to ensure their safety and growth and to help them understand and exhibit appropriate behaviors at school and in the community.
 The special education teacher will be stepping into a team environment daily, where collaboration, communication, and adaptability are key to the success of the individual, the team, and the success of the students.
 The teacher role is performed following District policy and State/Federal Laws.

-- Develop lesson plans and instructional materials providing effective teaching strategies while adhering to the District philosophy and vision.
+- Develops lesson plans and instructional materials according to effective teaching strategies and District philosophy and vision and implements instruction.

-- Communicate with parents in a timely manner; Maintain positive and constructive communication with students, staff, parents, and community.
+- Communicates with parents in a timely manner; maintains positive and constructive communication with students, staff, parents and community.

-- Work collaboratively with parents and other staff members to reinforce the educational program for each student; Communicate effectively to meet the needs of students and maintain a positive work environment for all.
+- Works cooperatively with parents and other staff members to reinforce the educational program for each student.

 - Other duties, as assigned.

-- A bachelor’s degree with coursework in education or related field, and a current teaching license from the Professional Educators Licensing and Standards Board (PELSB) in Special Education in Autism Spectrum Disorders (ASD), Emotional / Behavioral Disorders (EBD) and/or Developmental Cognitive Disabilities (DCD) with dual licensure preferred, or equivalent combination of education and experience may be considered.
+- A bachelor’s degree with coursework in education or related field, and a current teaching license from the Professional Educators Licensing and Standards Board (PELSB) in English as a Second Language, or equivalent combination of education and experience may be considered.